 You would have to look into history (why do we call royal blood blue blood?), science (why is the sky blue?), anthropology (what are the different cultural connotations of blue?), language (why are blue, blau (German), and bleu (French) similar, but so different to azul (Spanish), neibieski (Polish) and sininen (Finnish)?, anatomy (how many shades of blue can the human eye identify?), genetics (why do so few people have blue eyes?), and photography (what is so magical about the blue hour?).

 If you were to become the expert in blue, imagine saving up for and planning to visit Chefchaouen, the completely blue city in the Rig mountains of Northern Morocco, the Blue Nile in Ethiopia, or the Blue Mountains in Australia, where an organic chemical found in the abundant eucalyptus trees in the mountains provides elements for the blue haze after which the mountains were named.
 Those experiences would be even more rewarding if they were part of your passion for blue. "

 So when you are asked the inevitable question of what do you do, perhaps next time you can remark, "I am interested in the color blue."

-All of these things provide more of an insight to who a person truly is than the few words that will be used to describe a job title.
-We should try to define ourselves more by who we are than what we do, and maybe then we will have a better window in to each other's unique complexities - and to our own, too.
+All of these things provide more of an insight into who a person truly is than the few words that will be used to describe a job title.
+We should try to define ourselves more by who we are than what we do, and maybe then we will have a better window into each other's unique complexities - and to our own, too.

 Whatever it may be, I hope you find your blue.